 Evictions have a disproportionate effect on communities of color, women, and children.
 Without access to safe and stable housing, individuals and families can face a variety of negative outcomes, including long-lasting and devastating economic hardships and health problems.

-The Equal Justice Works Housing Justice Program mobilizes a cohort of Fellows to serve low-income individuals residing in the Greater Richmond Region of Virginia who are currently, or at risk of, experiencing housing instability and involuntary displacement, particularly due to eviction.
+The Equal Justice Works Housing Justice Program is currently mobilizing a cohort of Fellows, lawyers, and organizers, to serve low-income individuals residing in Virginia, South Carolina, and Maryland who are currently, or at risk of, experiencing housing instability and involuntary displacement, particularly due to eviction.

-Fellows are hosted at legal services organizations in the Greater Richmond Region where evictions and housing instability have reached epidemic proportions.
-During a two-year term, Fellows will provide legal advice, referrals, and full representation for tenants in eviction proceedings; engage in outreach and education activities; and collaborate with community partners to address systematic barriers that contribute to housing instability.
+The Housing Justice Program is the only Equal Justice Works Fellowship program that employs both lawyers and organizers.
+Fellows are hosted at legal aid and grassroots organizations in areas where evictions and housing instability have reached epidemic proportions.
+During a two-year term, Fellows work collaboratively to provide legal advice, referrals, and full representation for tenants in eviction proceedings; engage in outreach and education activities; and work with community partners to address systematic barriers that contribute to housing instability.

 In addition to the training and mentorship that Fellows receive from their host organization, the Housing Justice Program provides a range of wraparound trainings and technical assistance throughout the Fellowship term.
 These include, but are not limited to:

-- Substantive and skills-based webinars throughout the Fellowship
+- Regular substantive and skills-based webinars, conferences, and networking opportunities throughout the Fellowship

 - Learning event at the conclusion of the program